This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 A filling and tasty salad should strike a balance of flavor and healthy nutrients - carbohydrates, protein and fat.
 When that balance is there, it's actually satisfying to eat a salad.
 Have you noticed this?

-This BBQ ranch sweet potato salad has the balance and tastiness a salad should have!
+This simple sweet potato salad recipe has the balance and tastiness a salad should have!
 Warm sweet potatoes with crumbly bacon, sweet red peppers and a homemade BBQ ranch sauce that's low in sugar, healthy and kind of addicting.
 If I do say so myself!

 The Greek yogurt ranch dressing is made higher in protein with healthier ingredients, and mayo free.
 An old recipe that's a must try if you haven't had it yet!

-This Greek yogurt BBQ ranch sauce is better for you and so good over roasted sweet potatoes!
+This sauce is better for you than old fashioned sweet potato recipes and so good over many other foods too!
 It is truly an addicting combination of flavors!
 Perfect for parties, BBQ's (<- ha) and family gatherings.
 It doubles as a side dish or appetizer, and can be served either warm or cold.
 Many options with this one!

 - Sweet Potato or Yams